sreelakshmi-mundakkal/systematic-errors/README.md

-lal_bbh_ jframe_np.py -  compute the fisher matrix using J-Frame parameters for an IMRPhenom in GWbench/Wf_models microlensed_np.py - compute the fisher matrix for a microlensed waveform in GWbench/Wf_models ringdown_np.py - compute the fisher matrix for a damped sinusoids ringdown waveform in GWbench/Wf_models
+lal_bbh_ jframe_np.py -  compute the fisher matrix using J-Frame parameters for an IMRPhenom in GWbench/Wf_models microlensed_np.py - compute the fisher matrix for a microlensed waveform in GWbench/Wf_models ringdown_np.py - compute the fisher matrix for a damped sinusoids ringdown waveform in GWbench/Wf_models Two example scripts that calculates the fisher matrix, statistical and systematic errors.